The Singleton

 "Local plus global hybrid, same training run, down three point three.
 Whatever the eval team wants by Friday, it isn't on our branch."

-Marcus had been waiting to be asked.
-He flipped the printout.
+Marcus flipped back to the printed side.
+He had been waiting to be asked.
 "Linear attention.
-Replace the softmax with a kernel that lets you commute the multiplication.
-Phi of Q, then phi of K transpose times V. Order n.
+Replace the softmax with a kernel that lets you commute the multiplication — phi of Q, then phi of K transpose times V, group the small part first.
+Order n instead of n-squared.
 Saves a fortune.
-Loses sharpness — the kernel can't reproduce the peakedness softmax gets when one query strongly matches one key.
-We see it as a quality drop on anything that needs precision retrieval.
+Loses sharpness — the kernel can't reproduce the peak softmax gets when one Query strongly matches one Key.
+Quality drop on anything that needs precision retrieval.
 Long-context QA.
 Multi-hop reasoning.
 Anything where you have to find the *one* token forty thousand back that matters."

-"Sliding window attention.
-Each token attends to a fixed neighborhood, with a few designated globals — CLS-style — that everybody attends to.
+"Sliding window.
+Each token attends to a fixed neighborhood, plus a few designated globals — CLS-style — everybody sees.
 Order n.
-But if the thing that matters is forty K back and not in the global set, you don't see it.
-We trained on books long enough to expose this.
-We saw it.
+But if the thing that matters is forty K back and not global, you don't see it.
+We trained on books long enough to expose that.
 Down three-three."

 "State-space."

-Marcus made a face he made when he wanted to be polite about a research direction he didn't trust.
-"Mamba's catching up.
+Marcus made the face he made about a research direction he didn't trust.
+"Mamba processes the sequence sequentially, linear by construction.
+Catching up.
 Not on our benchmarks.
 Not yet.
-Maybe by 2031."
+Maybe 2031."

 "Mixture of experts on the heads."